 This morning, enjoy a spot of local, family-run winemaking - very different from the major Rioja players - but great fun, and a very warm welcome.
 You spend time out in the vines as well as back in the bodega seeing how villagers would make their own vintages.
 From here, it’s into the old city of Laguardia, the capital of La Rioja.
 Your guide shows you around the heart of the city before leaving you to check in to your beautiful small city hotel.

 The day is yours to structure as you wish, there are plenty of options for you - from exploring the food market and wine shops of the city to hikes in the Sierra Cantabria nearby.
 Whichever you choose, try to work up an appetite for dinner at one of our favourite restaurants anywhere.
 Ingredients come from the hills around and about, but the food is remarkably sophisticated and delicious, and expertly paired with top notch wines from the region.

 On this independent self-drive holiday, you get to explore these landscapes at a relaxed pace, taking plenty of time to soak up the culture with time spent with local guides and hosts.
 Naturally there is no shortage of opportunity to sample the region’s output of food and wine.

-As a tailor made trip, the level of exertion on this trip is up to you.
-The walks on this trip are moderate rather than strenuous.
+The walks on this trip are moderate, rather than strenuous.
 Designed really to introduce you to the full variety of La Rioja's scenery rather than to have you trekking all day long.
-Most days consist of combinations of walking, a cultural visit or wine based activity, followed by a delicious meal.
+Most days consist of combinations of walking, a cultural visit or wine-based activity, followed by a delicious meal.